Data-driven verification and synthesis of stochastic systems via barrier certificates

 The non-convexity comes from the multiplication of $\kappa$ and coefficients of barrier function $\mathrm{B}(b,x_i)$ in \eqref{eq:bar3nonconvex}.
 With the same reasoning in Section~\eqref{sec:datadriven}, solving the above RP is not straightforward generally.
 Therefore, we construct an SP by taking samples and then connect the solution of the obtained scenario programming to the safety of the stochastic system in \eqref{eq:mainsystem}. \payam{By collecting} i.i.d. samples $x_i,\; i \in \{1,\ldots,N\}$, from an assigned probability distribution over the state set, and approximating the expectation term in \eqref{eq:bar3nonconvex} results in a non-convex programming as the following:

 where $\bar g_z:=g_z$ for all $z\in\{1,2,3\}$ and

 Note that in this new scenario programming, we eliminated the constraint that forces a fixed \payam{probability} lower bound $1-\rho$ on the safety of the stochastic system, namely, $g_4$ in \eqref{eq:sampledcondition}.
 Instead, we are interested in providing the tightest possible lower bound of the safety probability according to Remark~\ref{remark:non_deterministic_verification}.
-The main issue underlying here is that by considering $\kappa \in(0,1)$, the obtained scenario program is not convex anymore due to bilinearity between coefficients of the barrier certificate and $\kappa$ as decision variables, and accordingly, one cannot naively utilize the results proposed in Theorems~\ref{theo:peyman}. \payam{Hence}, one cannot solve the SP in \eqref{eq:SCN2_non} \payam{by simply applying bisection over} $\kappa,$ while still utilizing the proposed results in the previous sections.
+The main issue underlying here is that by considering $\kappa \in(0,1)$, the obtained scenario program is not convex anymore, and accordingly, one cannot naively utilize the results proposed in Theorems~\ref{theo:peyman}. \payam{Hence}, one cannot solve the SP in \eqref{eq:SCN2_non} \payam{by simply applying bisection over} $\kappa,$ while still utilizing the proposed results in the previous sections.

 Now we state the main problem we aim to address in this section. \begin{problem} Consider an unknown dt-SS $\mathcal{S}$ as in Definition~\ref{def:mainsys}.
 Compute the \payam{largest} lower bound $(1-\rho) \in [0,1]$ on the probability of satisfying $\Psi$, \emph{i.e.,}